supabase/auth-py/README.md

 The other key difference is we do not use pascalCase to encode variable and method names.
 Instead we use the snake_case convention adopted in the Python language.

-Also, the `supabase_auth` library for Python parses the date-time string into `datetime` Python objects.
+Also, the `gotrue` library for Python parses the date-time string into `datetime` Python objects.
 The [JS client](https://github.com/supabase/gotrue-js) keeps the date-time as strings.

 ## Usage